Man Sues T-Mobile For Allegedly Failing To Stop Hackers From Stealing His Cryptocurrency - Slashdot

 Who could have foreseen this sort of problem?

 How does he get around mandatory arbitration?
-(Score:3)
+(Score:4, Interesting)

 T-Mobile isn't going to want this anywhere near a jury.